-Form 1045 is used by an individual, estate, or trust to apply for a quick tax refund resulting
+Form 1045 is used by an individual, estate, or trust to apply for a quick tax refund resulting from:

-- The carryback of a net operating loss (NOL) or an unused general business credit, - An overpayment of tax due to a claim of right adjustment under section 1341(b)(1), or - A suspended research credit allowed for the current year.
+- The carryback of an NOL, - The carryback of an unused general business credit, - The carryback of a net section 1256 contracts loss, or - An overpayment of tax due to a claim of right adjustment under section 1341(b)(1).

 Waiving the carryback period.
-You may elect to carry an NOL forward only, instead of first carrying it back.
-To make this election for an NOL incurred in your 2000 tax year, attach to your 2000 tax return filed on or before the due date (including extensions) a statement that you are electing under section 172(b)(3) to relinquish the entire carryback period for any 2000 NOL.
-If you filed your return on time without making the election, you may still make the election on an amended return filed within 6 months of the due date of the return (excluding extensions).
+You can elect to carry an NOL forward only, instead of first carrying it back.
+To make this election for an NOL incurred in your 2005 tax year, attach to your 2005 tax return filed on or before the due date (including extensions) a statement that you are electing under section 172(b)(3) to relinquish the entire carryback period for any 2005 NOL.
+If you filed your return on time without making the election, you can still make the election on an amended return filed within 6 months of the due date of the return (excluding extensions).
 Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.